Edmund Ironside, 1st Baron Ironside

 Field Marshal William Edmund Ironside, 1st Baron Ironside, GCB, CMG, DSO (6 May 1880 – 22 September 1959) was a senior officer of the British Army who served as Chief of the Imperial General Staff during the first year of the Second World War.

 Ironside joined the Royal Artillery in 1899, and served throughout the Second Boer War.
-This was followed by a brief period spying on the German colonial forces in South-West Africa.
+This was followed by a brief period spying on the German colonial forces in German South West Africa.
 Returning to regular duty, he served on the staff of the 6th Infantry Division during the first two years of the First World War, before being appointed to a position on the staff of the newly raised 4th Canadian Division in 1916.
 In 1918, he was given command of a brigade on the Western Front.
 In 1919, he was promoted to command the Allied intervention force in northern Russia.
 Ironside was then assigned to an Allied force occupying Turkey, and then to the British forces based in Persia in 1921.
 He was offered the post of the commander of British forces in Iraq, but was unable to take up the role due to injuries in a flying accident.

-He returned to the Army as Commandant of the Staff College, Camberley, where he advocated the ideas of J. F. C. Fuller, a proponent of mechanisation.
+He returned to the Army as Commandant of the Staff College, Camberley, where he advocated the ideas of a close friend, J. F. C. Fuller, who was a proponent of mechanisation.
 He later commanded a division, and military districts in both Britain and India, but his youth and his blunt approach limited his career prospects, and after being passed over for the role of Chief of the Imperial General Staff (CIGS) in 1937 he became Governor of Gibraltar, a traditional staging post to retirement.
 He was recalled from "exile" in mid-1939, being appointed as Inspector-General of Overseas Forces, a role which led most observers to expect he would be given the command of the British Expeditionary Force (BEF) on the outbreak of war.